unik-name/did-method-spec/did-uns/UNS DID Specification.md

 #### Step 2: Address diclosure ####

 **uns.network** addresses need not be registered with the network to be valid.
-However, if **uns.network** has no record involving a given address, the  associated DDoc cannot be generated.
-Therefore, to complete the DID creation process, the private key holder MUST perform an operation on the **uns.network**.
+However, if the **uns.network** blockchain has no record involving a given address, the  associated DDoc cannot be generated.
+Therefore, to complete the DID creation process, the private key holder MUST perform an operation on **uns.network**.

 ### Read (Resolve) ###

 The DDoc is constructed by extracting information written into the **uns.network** blockchain.
-These operations are read-only and are therefore not permissionned.  **uns.network** provides an interactive [Command Line Interface](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation).
-The following command can be used to read account information:
+These operations are read-only and are therefore not permissionned.
+The following [CLI](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) command can be used to read account information:

 ```bash
 $ uns cryptoaccount:read TARGET